dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 ![Okta app credentials](resources/images/okta_oidc_app_credentials.png)

 * Navigate to **General** tab in the application overview screen.
-* Take note of the following settings in a **secure place** by clicking the _Copy to clipboard_ buttons.
+* Take note of the following settings by clicking the _Copy to clipboard_ buttons.
 These settings will be used in the DHIS 2 configuration file later.
+The settings should be considered secrets and stored in a secure way.
     * Client ID
     * Client secret
     * Okta domain